Gateway to Himalayan Art

 Flaten Art Museum, Center for Art and Dance, St. Olaf College

-All are invited to the 5 p.m. ceremonial blessing and 5:30 p.m. opening reception for Gateway to Himalayan Art and Tashi Delek, Minnesota!
-At 5 p.m., Minneapolis Tibetan dance group Gyashae Rukag will lead a procession into the Center for Art and Dance and monks from the Gyuto Wheel of Dharma Monastery in Minneapolis will offer ritual blessings.
+All are invited to the 5 p.m. blessing and 5:30 p.m. opening reception for Gateway to Himalayan Art and Tashi Delek, Minnesota!
+Minneapolis Tibetan dance group Gyalshey Rukhag will perform and monks from the Gyuto Wheel of Dharma Monastery in Minneapolis will offer a ceremony.
 The opening reception begins at 5:30 p.m. with brief remarks and light refreshments.
 This event is free and open to the public.
 Free parking is available for visitors outside Buntrock Commons.

 September 30 – October 5